yy-tromb/yy-glob-run/README.md

 # yy-glob-run
-Execute command with expanded glob
+Execute command with expanded glob.
+This is useful for Windows Command Prompt.

 ## Usage on Single mode
 ```